 - 1. Photographs.
 If you reside in the United States, USCIS may request that you attend an appointment at an ASC to have your photograph taken.
-If you reside outside the United States, you must provide two identical color photographs of yourself taken recently.
-The photos must have a white to off-white background, be printed on thin paper with a glossy finish, and be unmounted and unretouched. - The two identical color passport-style photos must be 2 by 2 inches.
-The photos must be in color with full face, frontal view on a white to off-white background.
-Head height should measure 1" to 1 3/8 inches from the top of your hair to bottom of your chin, and eye height is between 1 1/8" to 1 3/8" from bottom of photo.
-Your head must be bare, unless contrary to your religious beliefs.
-Using a pencil or felt pen, lightly print your name and A-Number (if any) on the back of the photo. - 2.
+If you reside outside the United States, you must provide two identical color passport-style photographs of yourself taken recently.
+The photos must have a white to off-white background, be printed on thin paper with a glossy finish, and be unmounted and unretouched. - The photos must be 2 by 2 inches with a full face, frontal view.
+Head height should measure 1 to 1 3/8 inches from the top of your hair to the bottom of your chin, and eye height should measure between 1 1/8 to 1 3/8 inches from the top of your eyes to the bottom of the photo.
+Your head must be bare, unless you are wearing headwear as required by your religious denomination.
+Use a pencil or felt pen to lightly print your name and A-Number (if any) on the back of the photos. - 2.
 Your Birth Certificate.
 You must submit a birth certificate or record issued and certified by a civil authority in the country of birth.
 If applicable, provide an amended birth certificate including if there was a final adoption in the United States. - 3.
 Birth Certificate or Record of Your U.S. Citizen Parent.
 You must submit a birth certificate or record of your U.S. citizen parent issued and certified by a civil authority in the country of birth. - 4.
 Marriage Certificates of Your U.S. Citizen Parent (if applicable).
 You must submit all marriage certificates issued and certified by a civil authority in the state or country of marriage. - 5.
 Your Marriage Certificates (if applicable).
 You must submit all marriage certificates issued and certified by a civil authority in the state or country of marriage. - 6.
 Documents Showing the Marriage Termination (if applicable).
 If you or your U.S. citizen parent(s) have ever had a marriage terminate by divorce, death, or annulment, you must submit a certified divorce decree, death certificate, or annulment document showing how each marriage terminated. - 7.
 Proof of Your U.S. Citizen Parent's U.S. Citizenship.
 Examples of this are birth certificates showing birth in the United States; a Form N-550, Certificate of Naturalization; a Form N-560, Certificate of Citizenship; a Form FS-240, Report of Birth Abroad of United States Citizen; or a valid unexpired U.S. passport. - 8.
 Proof of Your U.S. Citizenship (if applicable).
-Examples of this are a Form FS-240, Consular Report of Birth Abroad of United States Citizen; or a valid unexpired U.S. passport.

-9. Proof of Status as U.S. National (only required if you are claiming U.S. citizenship as described below).

-If you were born outside the United States or its outlying possessions, you are born a U.S. citizen if your parents met the following conditions:
+Examples of this are a Form FS-240, Consular Report of Birth Abroad of United States Citizen; or a valid unexpired U.S. passport. - 9.
+Proof of Status as U.S. National (only required if you are claiming U.S. citizenship as described below). - If you were born outside the United States or its outlying possessions, you are born a U.S. citizen if your parents met the following conditions: